flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 ### A pixel is not a pixel

-The problem is that a pixel on the screen is represented by something else in the code.
+The problem is that a pixel on the screen is represented by something else in the system.
 It's a DOM element, a View, an Object.
 It's a thousand different things.
 What a pixel *actually is* is hidden from a developer.

 ![Browser's render pipeline][img-render-pipeline]